 Extension Program: Year Two

-Social Work Practice: Foundations of Clinical Work With Clients
+Foundations of Psychodynamic Clinical Work With Community Mental Health Clients

 Audrey Dunn, LCSW, Chair

 This 18-week course is a follow up course exclusively for those students who completed Year One of SOCIAL WORK PRACTICE: FOUNDATIONS OF CLINICAL WORK WITH CLIENTS.

 In this 18-week course, we will delve further into the ways in which social work clinicians can sustain meaningful contact with their clients and professional identity in the face of overwhelming demands and experiences.
 We will look more closely at how we connect with, listen to, and support our clients.
 The realities of effects of race, class, immigration, aggression and trauma will be integrated throughout the course.

 |Dates:||Wednesdays, January 8, 2020 - May 20, 2020|